prasannajeet/kotlin-mvvm-hilt-flow-app/README.md

 # 500px Clone App
 ## Introduction
- This is a simple implementation of the popular images feature of 500px which uses [500px API](https://github.com/500px/legacy-api-documentation)
+This application is a simple implementation of the popular images feature of 500px which uses [500px API](https://github.com/500px/legacy-api-documentation)

-The application is built using the most modern Android development strategies.

-The codebase focuses on following key things:
+The application is built using modern Android development strategies focusing on the following key aspects:
 - Code structuring as per clean Architecture
 - Using MVVM Pattern as per Google's recommendation
 - Android Architecture Components (LiveData, ViewModel, Navigation)
 - Kotlin features (Lambdas, Extension functions, typealias, sealed class and Coroutines)

-## API Key In order to use the app, you would need to create a file called "config" your project root folder and in it add your 500px API key using the string "apiKey={your API key}".
+## API Key
+In order to use the app, you would need to create a file called "config" your project root folder and in it add your 500px API key using the string "apiKey={your API key}".
 Then go back to the project and force a gradle sync.
 The file is part of the .gitignore of the project in order to prevent any accidental commit.

 ## App Overview
- The app features a 2 screen design
+ The app features a 2 screen navigation

 - List screen displaying popular images in a paginated fashion